 1. Journaling reduces mental scatter and increases focus.

 Difficult life events can create a scatter-brained experience like no other.
-Thoughts becomes overwhelming and can race out of control.
+Thoughts become overwhelming and can race out of control.
 You can become bombarded with everything that needs to get done, that you didn’t get done, and everything in between; leading to no rhyme or reason.
 Everything becomes tangled together in one big mess.

 Writing it down can help to sort things out and keep you focused and grounded in processing one thing at a time and in a thorough manner.